 Time to Order Your Seasonal Rentals (& Season Passes!)

-Seasonal rental orders are now being taken for the 2014/15 season.
+Seasonal rental orders are still being taken for the 2014/15 season.
 It's a great way to keep your family outfitted with updated skis and snowboards each year.
 Growing kids are not a problem at Cataloochee.
 Our seasonal rental program provides larger equipment as your child grows, even during the season.
-For new equipment, place your order prior to April 30.
-A limited number of seasonal rentals may also be available in the fall.
+A limited number of seasonal rentals may also be available as we move into the fall.
 To place your order, contact Alex Aumen, email@example.com or by phone, 828.926.0285, ext.
 7312.
-Season passes are also on sale for the lowest price of this season and next, and you can ski for the rest of this season on the pass you purchase today!
+Season passes are also on sale for the lowest price of the season.
+Pass pricing goes up on November 1.
 Click here for more information on how to order your seasonal rental or pass.

 Google Maps Provide the Only Accurate Driving Directions to Ski Area!

 After many years of directing Cataloochee skiers and snowboarders over sometimes impassable roads, Google Maps provides the only accurate driving directions to the ski area from your point of origin.
 Google Maps is the ONLY mapping service to provide accurate directions at the current time.
 Please remember to use this service when planning your trip to the area.
 GPS devices and other mapping services provide directions over a limited access, unmaintained dirt road.